DarrylNnon/free-genai-bootcamp-2025/kana--streamlit-app-main/README.md

-# Streamlit Kana app with AWS deployment with Darya Petraska
+# Streamlit Kana app with AWS deployment with Darryl Francklin

 Learn Japanese kana (Katakana, Hiragana) with the help of a Streamlit app deployed on AWS!